 Anxiety attacks can lead to hyperventilation.
 This can easily cause a bout of vertigo.
 It can also result in dizziness, difficulty thinking, and weakness.
 Stress is also a factor in vertigo because stress can increase anxiety.
 According to one study, anxiety and panic disorders commonly appear side by side with vertigo or dizziness.
 While the exact cause is not understood, it makes sense to seek anxiety and stress relief methods to decrease the risks of vertigo.

-Ways to Decrease Anxiety and Vertigo
+Ways to Decrease Anxiety and Spinning Sensation

 There are a number of ways that one can work to decrease stress and anxiety.
 Here are a few: